sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-2-configure/cp-starter-ibpm-employeeonboarding-2-configure.md

     |  Field Name     | Value
     |  :------------- | :-------------
     |  Name           | `APIHub`
-    |  Destination    | `BUSINESSRULES_APIHUB` or the name of the destination you created in the setup tutorial
+    |  Destination    | `BUSINESSRULES_APIHUB` or the name of the destination you created in the set up tutorial

 5. **Save** the system configuration.